 If you’re using metal with a pattern like in the photo below make sure the pattern matches on each side (if you have two doors).
 You may want to mark the top right sides.

 2. Start painting upside down.
-I didn’t do this either when I first starting painting.
+This is something I didn’t do when I first starting painting.
 I would get to the end of my project and realize that I completely missed spots just because I couldn’t see them when I was looking at them from the top.
 I don’t think I’ve missed a spot on any project since I started painting with the piece upside down!

 3. Paint over stained flannel inside.
 I once passed on jewelry cabinets and boxes with stains inside.
 But not anymore!
 I have a few tricks to covering the insides now.
 This little jewelry box below shows how I covered the stained flannel inside with paint and burlap.